createcandle/configuration-files/home/pi/readme.txt

 - The second has the main OS and the Candle Controller.
 - The third partition has user data, as well as some settings.

 The second partition is set to read-only through an overlay + ramdisk.
 To make this partition writeable, type `rw`.
-Type `ro` to set it back to read-only mode.
+Now any changes you make under /ro will be kept.
+Type `ro` to go back to read-only mode.

 More details about files you can place in /boot to trigger certain things can be found in /boot/readme.txt